NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

   </config>
 ```

 This mode will verify that all packages are signed by any of the certificates trusted in the `nuget.config` file.
-This file allows you to specify which authors and/or repositories are trusted based on the certificate fingerprint.
+This file allows you to specify which authors and/or repositories are trusted based on the certificate's fingerprint.

 ### Trust package author